bluxmit/mkdocs-magicspace-website/docs/tutorials/markdown/images.md

   - toc
 ---

-Standard Markdown allows to add images to the page, the syntaxis looks similat to the one of a link.
+Standard Markdown allows the addition of images to the page.
-Both external and local images can be added to the Markdown page
+ Both local images, and images from the Internet can be displayed on the Markdown pages

 !!! example "Hide the pain Harold"
     === "Output"